wilsonmar/wilsonmar.github.io/_posts/2013-05-10-teamwork-remote.md

 ## Trends

-**7. How does the team evaluate trends in technologies and industry trends?**
+**7. How does the team evaluate trends in technologies and industry?**

   Changes in technology are occuring at a quicker rate.
   Companies such as Uber make use of new technologies in new business models that disrupt previous industries.